isabella232/data-workbench.en-1/help/home/c-get-started/c-exp-data-seg-exp/c-segment-export.md

 ---
 description: Create custom column export headers for your segment export files to add easily understood descriptions for exported segments.
 This export feature also lets you output as TSV and CSV files.
-seo-description: Create custom column export headers for your segment export files to add easily understood descriptions for exported segments.
-This export feature also lets you output as TSV and CSV files.
-seo-title: Segment Export with Custom Headers
 title: Segment Export with Custom Headers
 uuid: 186e7868-13b2-42e1-b83f-5a752ee9b407
 ---